-I’m an artist and creative facilitator.
+I’m an intermedia artist and creative facilitator.
 I make projects.

 My digital and performance works have been presented throughout the US, Asia, Australia, and Europe, and my essays, poems and interviews appear in numerous books and journals.
 I regularly receive fellowships, grants, and awards and am invited to present public lectures and workshops.

 Improvisation is the foundation of my work.
-Materials include sound and movement, text and image, system, interface, interaction, and community.
-Genres are:
+Materials include sound and movement, text and image, system, interface, interaction, design, animation, and community.

 Performance + Technology

 Interdisciplinary Public Practice

 Collaboration and co-creation are at the heart of everything I make, teach, and share.
 Longtime collaborators include Maria Palazzi (animation/design), William Forsythe (choreographer), Oded Huberman (interactive theater design), Bebe Miller (choreographer), Byron AuYong (composer), Vita Berezina Blackburn (animation/motion capture), Marc Ainger (sonic arts/computer music), Laura Rodriguez (intermedia artist), and Michael Morris (queer ecology).